-Billing inaccuracies can represent significant problems for both customers and for businesses.
+Billing inaccuracies can represent significant problems for both customers and for utility companies.
 A customer who receives a bill that’s much higher than usual through no real fault of their own could end up costing your company valuable time and money with angry phone calls, late payments, negotiation tactics, or lost business.
 And if you mistakenly send a bill that’s inaccurately low, your customer might be relieved (albeit confused) — but your business will certainly suffer as a result.
 It’s important to get to the bottom of what might cause these billing inaccuracies and take steps to prevent these problems from occurring.
 Otherwise, you might find out the hard way that you’ve lost revenue and customers.
 In today’s post, we’ll discuss a few of the most common reasons for inaccurate energy bills and how investing in more accurate equipment and processes can be to your benefit.

 Why Might Customer Energy Bills Contain Inaccuracies?